-The SPMS and PPMS markets have active development pipelines and additional novel agents could be approved in the future.
-Several development candidates are being evaluated in Phase 3 studies for progressive forms of MS including primary and secondary progressive MS. These are MedDay's MD-1003, a concentrated form of biotin, and AB Science's masitinib, a tyrosine kinase inhibitor.
+The SPMS and PPMS markets have active development pipelines and additional novel agents could be approved in the future Several development candidates are being evaluated in Phase 3 studies for progressive forms of MS including primary and secondary progressive MS, including AB Science's masitinib, a tyrosine kinase inhibitor; Sanofi's SAR442168, a BTK inhibitor; and Roche's fenebrutinib, a BTK inhibitor.
 Medicinova is planning to initiate a Phase 3 study of its PDE inhibitor, ibudilast (MN166) in patients with non-relapsing secondary progressive MS.